Richard Armiger

-Richard Armiger is a professional, international architectural model maker and the founder of Network Modelmakers (established 1983).
+Richard Armiger is a professional, international architectural model maker and the founder of Network Modelmakers.
 He is one of the foremost authorities on the design, research, construction and restoration of historic, culturally important architectural models.
-Armiger’s models, for architecture and design firms, including David Chipperfield, Grimshaw Architects, Zaha Hadid, John McAslan, John Pawson, and the late Jan Kaplický have appeared frequently in architectural exhibitions worldwide, and examples of his work can be seen in museums in the UK and internationally, including the permanent collection at the Victoria and Albert Museum and regularly at the Venice Biennale of Architecture.
-During a career spanning four decades, thirty-five of his models have been chosen for display in the annual Royal Academy of Arts Summer Exhibition.
+Armiger’s models, for architecture and design firms, including David Chipperfield, Grimshaw Architects, Zaha Hadid, John McAslan, John Pawson, and the late Jan Kaplický have appeared frequently in architectural exhibitions worldwide.

+Examples of his work can be seen in museums in the UK and internationally, including the permanent collection at the Victoria and Albert Museum and regularly at the Venice Biennale of Architecture.
+During a career spanning four decades, thirty-five of his models have been selected for display in the annual Royal Academy of Arts Summer Exhibition.
 In 2014 he was chosen to make a timber model for Westminster Abbey of the proposed new Queen’s Diamond Jubilee Galleries.